tobias-wilfert/mindstorms-compiler/README.md

   INPUT_FILENAME  The path to the file that should be converted.  [required]

 Options:
-  --output-filename TEXT  The name of the file the code should be written to.
+  --output-filename TEXT          The name of the file the code should be
+                                  written to.
 If none is provided the code will just be printed.
-  --ast / --no-ast        Indicates if the AST representation should also be
+  --ast / --no-ast                Indicates if the AST representation should
-                          outputted.  [default: no-ast]
-  --ast-filename TEXT     Indicates where to write the AST representation to
-                          if --ast is used.
+                                  also be outputted.  [default: no-ast] --ast-filename TEXT             Indicates where to write the AST representation to if --ast is used.
 If none is provided the representation will just be printed.
-  --safe / --no-safe      Indicates if safer code should be outputted, the
+  --safe / --no-safe              Indicates if safer code should be outputted,
-                          code might be more verbose.  [default: no-safe] --help                  Show this message and exit.
+                                  the code might be more verbose.  [default: no-safe] --best-effort / --no-best-effort
+                                  Indicates if the code should be generated even if it contains blocks that are not translatable (will be skipped).  [default:
+                                  best-effort]
+  --help                          Show this message and exit.
 ```

 ## Description:

-***Work in progress...***

  A compiler from the [Scratch](https://scratch.mit.edu)-like programming language used by the [51515 Robot Inventor Lego set](https://www.lego.com/en-be/product/robot-inventor-51515) to Python.
 A great feature of the latest generation of Mindstorms is that they can be programmes using both a [Scratch](https://scratch.mit.edu)-like language (great for beginners) and [Python](https://www.python.org) (great for more experienced users).
 Sadly however making the switch from the Scratch-like language to Python can be a bit tricky as there is no way to generate the equivalent Python code for your past projects.
 This is where this program comes into play it takes as input your `project.lms` file and outputs the equivalent Python code.

  ### Structure:

- The root of the project contains a lot of uninteresting files which you can ignored unless you want to dive into the weeds how the project works.
+ The root of the project contains a lot of uninteresting files which you can ignored unless you want to dive into the weeds of how the project works.

  The source code can be found in `./src` this is a Python module which itself contains other Python modules the entry point is `./src/__main__.py` from which you should be able to follow the flow through all other files.